 The ALICE acronym stands for Alert, Lockdown, Inform, Counter and Evacuate.
 Our community law enforcement partners have been actively involved in training staff districtwide and are assisting with practice lockdown drills using the ALICE concepts.
 These response protocols are being introduced to students gradually and at a developmentally appropriate level as schools practice the five lockdown drills required by state law.

 The threat of an active shooter situation in our schools is rare but real.
 Empowering our staff with proactive response strategies, rather than a passive, one-size fits all approach is a positive change to our district’s emergency response and crisis management plans and protocols.
 Ultimately we hope we never have to utilize these plans, but in the event we do, please be assured that staff are well prepared to act in the best interests of safety for all.

-If you have questions, please feel free to contact your student’s building principal or Rachel Hilyar, Assistant Director of Prevention, Safety and Grants at 763-241-3400 x5003.
+If you have questions, please feel free to contact your student’s building principal or Rachel Hilyar, Director of Prevention, Safety and Grants at 763-241-3400 x5003.

 History of ALICE Training